MLN Educational Tool: Knowledge, Resources, Training

 Disclaimers

-CPT codes, descriptions and other data only are copyright 2021 American Medical Association.
+CPT codes, descriptions, and other data only are copyright 2022 American Medical Association.
 All Rights Reserved.
-Applicable FARS/HHSAR apply.
-CPT is a registered trademark of the American Medical Association.
-Fee schedules, relative value units, conversion factors and or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
+Applicable FARS/HHSARS apply.
+Fee schedules, relative value units, conversion factors and/or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
 The AMA does not directly or indirectly practice medicine or dispense medical services.
 The AMA assumes no liability for data contained or not contained herein.

 The Medicare Learning Network®, MLN Connects®, and MLN Matters® are registered trademarks of the U.S. Department of Health & Human Services (HHS).